Spots in Yosemite National Park, photographed by the people who stood there.

-Map tiles © OpenStreetMap contributors · OpenFreeMap
+Map tiles © OpenStreetMap contributors · OpenFreeMap · OpenMapTiles

-Yosemite National Park on Photerra — the quick numbers: 21 real photo-spots at exact coordinates · newest spot added June 2026.
+Yosemite National Park on Photerra — the quick numbers: 21 real photo-spots, mapped where they were taken · newest spot added June 2026.

 Across Yosemite National Park